 From virtual events to conferences, talks, public lectures and happenings in on-campus venues SETU Waterford is a hub of activity.
 Stay up to date with our calendar of upcoming events.Events Landing Page

-The Masters in Advanced Facilitation Skills for Promoting Health and Well Being offers participants a unique opportunity to finely tune their facilitation and personal skills through practical experience, group process and advanced personal development.
+The Masters in Advanced Facilitation Skills for Health and Well Being offers participants a unique opportunity to finely tune their facilitation and personal skills through practical experience, group process and advanced personal development.
 The aims of the programme are as follows:

 To enhance participants’ personal growth and development to advance the knowledge, skills, attitudes and competencies required for effective facilitation of health and well-being with groups, individuals, and key populations.

 To develop practitioner and academic capabilities underpinned by relevant academic theory.

 To enable participants make an original and significant contribution at the forefront of the field of study of and practice of facilitation for health and well-being.